Read our annual report to learn how we continued to improve Queensland’s CTP insurance scheme in the 2021-22 financial year.

 Continue to improve data analytics capability and use it to make informed decisions

 Continued evidence-based data shared through publication of quarterly and annual CTP Scheme Insights reports

 Improve stakeholder knowledge and timeliness in decision making by optimising existing PowerBI reports which meet their needs

-Ensure our people have the tools and skills required to fulfil their roles competently
+Provide a flexible, safe and respectful workplace where our people have the knowledge, tools and skills to fulfill their roles

 Percentage of staff who identified that training they completed improved their performance

 Percentage of staff who were able to access relevant learning and development opportunities